WebGL Shader Optimization

 class StreamingDataBuffer {

-private buffer: WebGLBuffer;
+private readonly buffer: WebGLBuffer;

-private view: Float32Array;
+private readonly view: Float32Array;

-constructor(gl: WebGLRenderingContext, maxPoints: number) {
+constructor(private readonly gl: WebGL2RenderingContext, maxPoints: number) {

-this.view = new Float32Array(maxPoints * 2); // x, y per point
+this.view = new Float32Array(maxPoints * 2); // x, y per point.

 this.buffer = gl.createBuffer()!;